amiresaye6/Zekr_chroom_extension/README.md

    - Enable "Developer mode" in the top-right corner.
    - Click on "Load unpacked" and select the folder containing the extension files.

-3. The extension will fetch and display a new Quranic verse every 10 minuts.
+3. The extension will fetch and display a new Quranic verse every 10 minutes.

 ## Files